Dale Earnhardt Jr. Admitted He Failed to Make the Most of His NASCAR Talent: ‘I Did About 80%’

 Dale Earnhardt Jr.’s impressive NASCAR career

-While Junior didn’t initially plan on racing for a living—he worked at his father’s car dealership and assumed he’d be a mechanic—he ultimately realized that he was destined to follow in the family business.
-Earnhardt Jr. got started on the short track scene before moving up to the Busch Series in 1996; two years later, he made his Winston Cup Series debut.
+While Junior didn’t initially plan on racing for a living — he worked at his father’s car dealership and assumed he’d be a mechanic — he ultimately realized that he was destined to follow in the family business.
+Earnhardt Jr. started on the short track scene before moving up to the Busch Series in 1996; two years later, he made his Winston Cup Series debut.

 Although there were plenty of bumps along the way, Dale Jr. spent almost 20 years in the Cup Series.
 While he didn’t find the same success as his father, he still won 26 races at the sport’s highest level, took home the checkered flag at two Daytona 500s, and earned 15 NASCAR’s Most Popular Driver titles.
-Earnhardt Jr. also made plenty of money along the way, building up an estimated net worth of $300 million.
+Earnhardt Jr. also made plenty of money, building up an estimated net worth of $300 million.